 Instead of opening up another web page, users can scroll through high-quality images, watch videos, or engage with panoramic photos – and then easily hit the “back” button to return to browsing Facebook.

 Designing for Canvas is also a different experience than creating a typical Sponsored Ad.
 The header images are more portrait-oriented (66px x 882px), and you can upload up to 20 images (or 10 images, if you choose the Carousel option).
 It’s also important to note that the 20% text rule that Facebook users deal with for Sponsored Ads no longer applies.
 However, the text block is limited to 500 characters and the CTA button only allows up to 30 characters.
-You can read more specific details on designing for Canvas here.

-Who’s using it well?
+Who’s Using it Well?

 Coca-Cola – always on top of the latest marketing trends – was one of the first brands to try it out, promoting their use of aluminum bottles.

 Another one of the best examples (in my opinion) of a Canvas ad was made by Wendy’s.
 Starting with an image of unidentifiable layers pressed together, you had to click on the ad to open Canvas.
 There, they deconstructed a Wendy’s cheeseburger layer by layer using crisp, high-quality photos.

 Gatorade, Carnival Cruise Line, Lowe’s, and Burberry are just a handful of others that have realized the potential of Canvas Ads.